erincatto/box2c/docs/migration.md

 The friction joint has been removed since it is a subset of the motor joint.

 The pulley and gear joints have been removed.
-I'm not quite happy with how they work and plan to implement improved versions in the future.
+I'm not satisfied with how they work in 2.4 and plan to implement improved versions in the future.

 ### New solver
-There is a new solver that uses sub-stepping.
+There is a new solver that uses sub-stepping called *Soft Step*.
 Instead of specifying velocity iterations or position iterations, you now specify the number of sub-steps.
 ```c
 void b2World_Step(b2WorldId worldId, float timeStep, int32_t subStepCount);
 ```